When designing a forex trading system there’s so much to choose from. Where do you start?

 Charts look the same no matter what timeframe it is.
 This chart could be in minutes, hours, days, weeks or months.
 We can’t tell without a scale.

 But there’s a big difference in the result.
-The smaller the timeframe the smaller the number of pips our trade is likely to be between our entry and our stop.
+The smaller the timeframe the smaller the number of pips our trade is likely to be between our entry and our stop loss.
 The travel distance the foreign exchange pair has to go to make the same amount of money, assuming the same amount is risked, becomes a lot further the larger the timeframe.

 No matter what timeframe we trade, the spread in pips stays the same.